Skip to content

 Profiles: - strict: local workspace only, network blocked. - balanced (default): workspace access with network blocked. - connected: workspace access with network allowed.

-On macOS, all built-in profiles now resolve through the minimal Seatbelt platform profile by default.
+On macOS and Linux, all built-in profiles now resolve through the minimal platform profile by default.
+On macOS this uses a minimal Seatbelt profile; on Linux the Landlock backend supplies its own DEFAULT_READ_PATHS (e.g. /usr, /lib, /etc, /proc/self).
 That keeps the runtime allowances needed to start common tooling, but stops adding an implicit root read allowlist for balanced and connected.
 Add explicit --read or --allow paths when a workload needs extra filesystem access beyond the workspace.

 Starter profile matrix